Accuracy of Mammograms

 Although mammography is the most effective breast cancer screening tool today for most women, it’s not perfect.

-Some breast cancers are harder for mammography to detect than others.
+Some breast cancers are harder for screening mammography to detect than others.

-For example, mammography is better at finding breast cancers that begin in the milk ducts (invasive ductal carcinoma) than breast cancer that begin in the lobules (invasive lobular carcinoma) .
+For example, screening mammography is better at finding invasive ductal carcinomas than invasive lobular carcinomas .
 Invasive lobular carcinomas don’t always appear as a distinct mass on a mammogram, so they are harder to find.

 Other imaging tests in combination with mammography are under study for use in routine breast cancer screening.